oleksiysednevets/simple-android-webview-app/README.md

 Simple Android application with extra hidden WebView.

-Builded APK can be found in 'app' folder.
+Builded APK can be found in 'app/apk/debug' folder.